 Add chopped tomatoes, and chilli powder.
 Saute for about 3 minutes.Add coconut milk, salt and cook for about 5-7 minutes on medium heat.

-To serve, add 2 tbsp of roasted veggies to a warm broccoli paratha.
+To serve, add 2 tablespoons of roasted veggies to a warm broccoli paratha.
 Top with spiced coconut sauce.
 Add some grapes and cucumber slices.
 Squeeze lemon juice.
 Enjoy!